 When selecting a handle, it’s important to keep punctuation to a minimum.
 Characters like underscores can lead to user confusion, and will only serve to reduce the amount of interaction that you receive.

 It would also make sense to select a name that succinctly sums up your business.
 This could be an abbreviated version of your company name or maybe a company slogan.
 Handle availability can be factor on Twitter as, much like with phone numbers, each permutation can only exist once.

-A new user should also note that it is often sensible to use capital letters at the beginning of words in Twitter handle, in the event that you have multiple consecutive instances of the same letter in a name.
+A new user should also note that it is often sensible to use capital letters at the beginning of words in Twitter handle.
+This is in case you have many consecutive instances of the same letter in a name.
 For example, if your handle were @expressstores, you may want to create a visible definition of the number of “S”s included i.e. @ExpressStores.
 This is an easy way to reduce consumer confusion.
 It should have no negative impact either, as messages will still be received if directed to the all lower-case variation.
-This capitalisation is purely window dressing.
+This capitalisation is window dressing.
 Twitter is not case-sensitive when it comes to handles.
-Once you’ve chosen an available name, simply click “Create My Account” to proceed.
+Once you’ve chosen an available name, click “Create My Account” to proceed.